Hallelujah78/crossword-app/AI For Everyone.md

 - why is supervised learning taking off now?
     - imagine a graph where we plot performance of AI on the Y axis and amount of data on the X axis
     - amount of data has grown in recent decades
-    - in traditional AI, as you feed more data, performance increases quickly initially but soon
+    - in traditional AI, as you feed more data, performance increases quickly initially but soon plateaus
     - neural networks and deep learning has meant AI has taken off in the last few
 <image src="src/assets/whynow.png"/>